leighbriody/GreenPaws/README.md

 You will need a next auth secret key.
 A google cloud console key.
 A Stripe product key.
+You will need a database url (I reccomend planetscale for the DB)

 #### 6. Set up prisma database schema